JorgeGallegos99/Producto-Unidad-1/README.md

 |1	|1	|1	|1	|0	|1	|0|

-4. Se btener las funciones resultantes simplificadas para realizar la implementación del circuito, para ello se pueden escoger mintérminos o maxtérminos.
+Se debe obtener las funciones resultantes simplificadas para realizar la implementación del circuito, para ello se pueden escoger mintérminos o maxtérminos.
 Debido a que en las funciones existen más 1 que 0, se tomarán los mintérminos.
 *Para A<B:

 **m=**  A1'A0'B1'B0+A1'A0'B1B0'+A1'A0'B1B0+A1'A0B1B0'+A1'A0B1B0+A1A0'B1B0

 *Simplificación: